jpdur7729/SpotImports/Readme.md

 # Control Dashboard

-An Excel spreadsheet is updated with each and everyone of the call to the extract It stores the batch ID, the various parameters used and a link to the result file That way it is easy to have:
+An Excel spreadsheet **Dashboard.xlsx** is updated with each everyone SpotImports is run.
+In addition to the various parameters usedfor the extract, a unique batch ID is added and a link to the result xlsx file created.
+That way we get:

-1. A unique name for each and every file created No name ambiguity so easy to manage and upload even if unicity constraints are required and/or the file is a repeat of a previous extract
+1.  <u>A unique name for each and every extraction</u> If unicity constraints are required (FIS import) and/or the file is a repeat of a previous extract, in all cases the name being unique makes it easy to manage
-2. Now when the files were created and what is the expected contents of the file
+2.  <u>The moment of extract</u> Knowing when the files were created but more importantly the parameters used for the extract is crucial to determine the expected contents of the generated spreadsheet
-3. The excel spreadsheet can then be used to check that the expected batches have run.
+3.  <u>Easy access to the created spreadsheet</u> The generated excel spreadsheet - via the link - can be checked easily in order to verify the data

 # Parameters